akkartik/mu/Readme.md

 ```

 Recipes load their ingredients from their caller using the *next-ingredient*
-instruction, and return results using *reply*.
+instruction, and return products using *reply*.

 Try out the factorial program now: